Art & Design

 The closest train station is Kobuchizawa Station on the JR Chuo Main Line.

-From Kobuchizawa Station, the museum is eight minutes by taxi or 13 minutes by bus when seasonal services are in operation.
+From Kobuchizawa Station, the museum is eight minutes by taxi.

 The museum won the Yamanashi Cultural Prize of Architecture in 2007